 T = Radial growth (mm) in dual cultured plates.

-2.3 Microscopic observations: Signs of antagonism/ hyper parasitism and lysis were observed using compound microscope.
-Number of chlamydospores per microscopic field was counted and comparisons were made with the monoculture plate.
+2.3 Microscopic observations: Signs of antagonism/ hyper parasitism and lysis were observed using compound microscope. reference Number of chlamydospores per microscopic field was counted and comparisons were made with the monoculture plate.
+Join this section to 2.2.2.
+Also include a possible antifungal control to show whether the endophytes are more effective than current antifungals.

 3. RESULTS AND DISCUSSION